-This blog post is based off of a Thrive18 presentation by Vicki Searcy, Vice President, Client Success Services and Consulting at VerityStream.
+This blog post is based off of a Thrive18 presentation by Vicki Searcy, Vice President of Consulting at VerityStream.

 At VerityStream, we are committed to making sure our clients get the most out of their CVO.
 What’s currently an effective CVO must change as the nature of the services it provides is transformed by the needs of the healthcare industry.
 Nothing demonstrates this need for flexibility more than how CVOs have changed from their inception.

 The earliest CVOs were started in the 1980s, primarily by professional organizations, hospital associations, and medical societies to manage information about individual members’ professional credentials.
 However, many organizations were reluctant to use a CVO until the late 1980s when the Joint Commission established the conditions under which a CVO could be used by hospitals, circumstances similar to what is published in the current accreditation manual glossary for hospitals.

 The early 1990s saw a big increase in the use of CVOs with the introduction of National Committee for Quality Assurance (NCQA) standards for managed care organizations, which required physicians who participated in managed care to have a hospital affiliation.
 Though this requirement was eliminated a few years later, it resulted in large numbers of applicants for hospital membership/privileges.
 Through the middle of the decade, after the NCQA introduced a certification program for Credentials Verification Organizations, the industry experienced a proliferation of medical society-based, hospital association-based, health plan-based, and commercial CVOs.